Pflugerville, Texas: Community development

-Wooden buildings were erected on Main Street and Pecan Street, many by Conrad Pfluger, one of Henry Pfluger, Sr.'s eight sons.
+Wooden buildings were erected on Main Street and Pecan Street, many by Conrad Pfluger, one of Henry Pfluger Sr.'s eight sons.

 In 1904, the Missouri–Kansas–Texas Railroad (MKT) completed its track between Georgetown and Austin, passing just outside Pflugerville.
 Its close proximity to the line caused the community to grow rapidly.
-The line was eventually abandoned and razed in 1976.

 On February 19, 1904, the town site of Pflugerville was platted by George Pfluger and his son, Albert, dedicating streets and alleys for the town from the Alexander Walter and C. S. Parrish Surveys in Travis County.
 The plat consisted of sixteen blocks, rights-of-way, and the depot grounds to the MKT.
 The first addition to the town was the six-block Wuthrich Addition, platted on November 22, 1904.
 The first cotton gin was built by Otto Pfluger in 1904.
 It was destroyed by fire in 1931 and a new one was built at the same location.

 On June 8, 1906, the Farmers State Bank of Pflugerville opened with William Pfluger as its president and A.W.
 Pfluger as cashier.

-The first issues of the Pflugerville Press, a weekly newspaper, began publishing on August 7, 1907 and operated through October 29, 1942.
+The first issues of the Pflugerville Press, a weekly newspaper, began publishing on August 7, 1907, and operated through October 29, 1942.

 In 1910, black workers who worked in the Pflugerville cotton industry were not allowed to move into the town.
 Farmer La Rue Norton, who owned 1200 acre of land west of Pflugerville, set aside an acre and sold lots to the workers at $50 each.
 County records listed the settlement as Pflugerville's Colored Addition in April 1910.

 The first German Day celebration in Pflugerville took place on May 29, 1910.

 In 1913, H.S.
 Pfluger built the Sky Dome Theater, which showed motion pictures to the accompaniment of a player piano on Friday and Saturday nights.
 It closed in 1928.

 In the early 1920s, Pflugerville was home to an estimated 500 residents.

 During that period, several area school districts consolidated with Pflugerville High School.